Databank

 Databank structure and availability

-The databank is currently under construction with a version 1 monthly temperature holdings under beta release (third beta version) and a full release of the first version scheduled for release upon paper acceptance (paper was submitted 4/16/13).
-The databank is available from ftp://ftp.ncdc.noaa.gov/pub/data/globaldatabank/.
+The databank was released as a version 1 release product of monthly temperature holdings on June 30th 2014 alongside the journal article describing its construction.
+The databank first version is available from ftp://ftp.ncdc.noaa.gov/pub/data/globaldatabank/.
+An updated version (v1.1.0) was released on October 15th, 2015.
 The merged monthly databank product is available from ftp://ftp.ncdc.noaa.gov/pub/data/globaldatabank/monthly/stage3/ and there is a readme describing the merge method here.
-Any data hosted on the databank server are available without restriction, but please be cautioned that until a full version release some changes to format are possible.
-Data is to be made available in four stages:
+Any data hosted on the databank server are made available without restriction.
+Data is, where possible, available in the following four stages:

 • Stage 0: raw data image or information as to hard copy location